testing-library/eslint-plugin-testing-library/README.md

 ### `testing-library/utils-module`

-The name of your custom utility file from where you re-export everything from Testing Library package, or `"off"` to switch related Aggressive Reporting mechanism off.
+The name of your custom utility file from where you re-export everything from the Testing Library package, or `"off"` to switch related Aggressive Reporting mechanism off.
 Relates to [Aggressive Imports Reporting](docs/migrating-to-v4-guide.md#imports).

 ```json
 // .eslintrc